dotnet/samples/msbuild/custom-task-code-generation/README.md

 ### Development

 During development and debugging it could be hard to ship your custom task as a NuGet package.
-It could be easier to include all the information on .props and target directly on your MSBuildConsoleExample.csproj and then move to the NuGet shipping format.
+It could be easier to include all the information on properties and targets directly in your MSBuildConsoleExample.csproj and then move to the NuGet shipping format.
 For example (Note that the NuGet package is not referenced):

 ```xml